Charleygrossman/simecon/README.md

 ### Todo

-1. [] Trader interface and implementation.
+1. [] Trader implementation.

 2. [] A trade between two traders executed with a matching algorithm.

-3. [] Process interface and implementation.
+3. [] Process implementation.

 4. [] A trade between two traders triggered by a process.

 5. [] A market network that formalizes the connection amongst process and traders.

-6. [] Flush out blockchain database.
+6. [] Flesh out blockchain database.

-7. [] Accountant interface and implementation that takes a completed trade and writes it to the database.
+7. [] Accountant implementation that takes a completed trade (transaction) and writes it to the database.

 8. [] Accountant integrated into market network.